 In Memoriam: The stunning Indiana War Memorial honors World War I veterans through its military museum and impressive Shrine Room.
 Three blocks south in Monument Circle, the neoclassical obelisk of the Soldiers and Sailors Monument features an observation level providing panoramic views of the city, while the structure's basement houses the Colonel Eli Lilly Civil War Museum.

-WHEN TO GO: Indianapolis weather is standard for the Midwest region, with hot and humid summers, a mild spring and fall, and cold winters.
-Events like "Month of May," a precursor to the Indy 500, Circle City IN Pride (June), the Indiana State Fair (August) and the Historic Irvington Halloween Festival (October) are high points of the city’s annual events calendar.
+Indianapolis weather is standard for the Midwest region, with hot and humid summers, a mild spring and fall, and cold winters.
+Events like "Month of May," a precursor to the Indy 500, Circle City IN Pride (June), the Indiana State Fair (August) and the Historic Irvington Halloween Festival (October) are high points of the city’s annual events calendar and great times to book a Indianapolis Country Inns & Suites hotel stay.